alexandertrefz/essence/packages/website/diagnostics.md

 A Record Literal was annotated with a Type that is not a Record Type.

+### `path-step-not-a-record`

+A step of a member path is read off something that has no members to read — `.tags.length`, where `tags` is a List, or `.nickname.length`, where `nickname` is an `Optional`.
+Only a Record or a Case, which is a Record with a nominal identity, has members a path can step through.

+The label sits on the step that could not be read, and the note names what its base actually is.
+An Optional, a Union, a Choice and a List are all values that are DECIDED before they are read, and deciding one is a Match rather than a dot — so there is no path spelling for them at all.
+Write the Function literal the path would have stood for and decide the value inside it.

 ### `uncombinable-types`

 The `<>` combination operator was given something it can not combine — both